 On the other hand, I do love me some fall comfort food!
-Soups and chilis reign, and this early on, all of our old favorites feel new again — even the classic tomato soup and grilled cheese sandwiches.
+Soups and chilis reign, and this early on, all of our old favorites feel new again — even the classic tomato basil soup with grilled cheese sandwiches.

-Oh yes, if you were in the dark on this technique (as I obviously was), you are in for such a treat!
+Oh yes, if you were in the dark on this technique (as I obviously was), you are in for SUCH a treat!
 This has been a huge lifesaver for my larger than average family.

-I’m not sure if I googled for a solution or searched Pinterest, but when I stumbled on the sheet pan grilled cheese in the oven method, I couldn’t believe how easy it was!
+I’m not sure if I googled for a solution or searched Pinterest.
+But when I stumbled on this sheet pan grilled cheese in the oven method, I couldn’t believe how EASY it was…

 This simple method makes six classic grilled cheese sandwiches per half sheet pan, hot and fresh from the oven, in just about 10 minutes.
+I’M SOLD!!!

 Also, none of those plastic-y American singles around here!
 Yeah, I used them back in the day, too — until I found out that they’re only required to contain a minimum of 51% real cheese and may contain as many as 15 different added ingredients.
-Um, gross and no thanks…
+Um, gross (!!!) and NO THANKS…

-I know, ha-ha, but really, this stuff is full of flavor and perfect for your favorite sandwiches, wraps, burgers, etc. With 23 delicious varieties, you’re sure to find one to satisfy every member of your household.
+I know, ha-ha — but really, this stuff is full of flavor and perfect for your favorite sandwiches, wraps, burgers, etc. With 23 delicious varieties, you’re sure to find one to satisfy every member of your household.

 How To Make Grilled Cheese In The Oven

 The grilled cheese sandwiches I made using this technique were unevenly browned and took about the same amount of time to cook.
-Plus, I was left with additional equipment to clean up — and you know how much I hate doing dishes.
+Plus, I was left with additional equipment to clean up — and you know how much I HATE doing dishes!

-For each sandwich, simply spread the outsides of two pieces of bread with softened butter, layer with the desired number of slices of Sargento® Sliced Cheese on the inside, and place them on the baking sheet.
-Bake at 450 degrees for about 10 minutes, flipping the sandwiches halfway through cooking.
+For each sandwich, simply spread the outsides of two pieces of bread with softened butter, layer with the desired number of slices of cheese on the inside, and place them on the baking sheet.
+Bake your grilled cheese in oven at 450 degrees for about 10 minutes, flipping the sandwiches halfway through cooking.

 Voila!
 Pull out your big batch of hot and melty grilled cheese sandwiches and serve with your favorite soup.